BrianGardnerAtl/website/_posts/2020-02-27-compose-setup-and-text.md

 header: "/assets/images/compose_1/header_image.jpg"
 ---

-(Updated 3/10/2020 with new Android Studio version requirements)
+(Updated 3/20/2020 with vector drawing changed from dev07 release)

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a new library from the Android team that simplifies UI creation.
 Small, composable